nchah/freebase-triples/README.md

 The scripts in this repo are mostly written in Bash and Python.
 Bash/Shell scripts handled the initial parsing stages for the massive data dumps.
-Python, with its many libraries, is a simple way to use the triples data after the initial processing.
+Python, with its many libraries, is ideal to use after the initial processing.

 - `Bash` commands used: `awk`, `cat`, `cut`, `grep`, `gsed`*, `less`, `more`, `parallel`, `pv`, `sed`, `sort`, `wc`, `zless`, `zmore`, `zgrep`
-- `Python` libraries: TBA

 *`gsed` is GNU sed.
 Mac/OS X's `sed` does not handle '\t' as tab characters so gsed is preferred in some instances.